-4. Our Parish
+5. Our Parish

 The Plan area comprises the whole of the Parish of Witherley, within the Borough of Hinckley & Bosworth, as shown in Figure 1.
-High resolution versions of all figures are available in the supporting information.

 The area was formally designated by Hinckley & Bosworth Borough Council on 3 April 2017.

 Figure 1 - Witherley Parish Neighbourhood Development Plan - Designated Area